 of this drug for systemic use, the problem of low aqueous solubility should be addressed.
 The

 present study tested the in vivo anti-tumor effects of a recently developed nanoliposomal preparation of

 niclosamide in an experimental model of colon carcinoma.

-Methods: The cytotoxicity of nanoliposomal niclosamide on CT26 colon carcinoma cells was evaluated.
-The inhibition of tumor growth was investigated in BALB/c mice bearing CT26 colon
+Methods: The cytotoxicity of nanoliposomal niclosamide on CT26 colon carcinoma cells was evaluated

+using the MTT test.
+Inhibition of tumor growth was investigated in BALB/c mice bearing CT26 colon

 showed a higher growth inhibitory activity against CT26 colon carcinoma cells compared